Role of women in the democratization of South Korea: Prostitution

+Sex torture

 Sexual torture has been a critical issue in Korea, particularly affecting women in vulnerable situations.
 In North Korea, reports from human rights organizations and survivor testimonies reveal systematic sexual violence against women detained in state facilities.
 These women, often accused of attempting to flee the country or engaging with foreign organizations, face inhumane conditions, including overcrowding, malnutrition, and constant surveillance by male guards.
 Accounts from survivors detail instances of sexual assault, forced labor, and physical abuse, highlighting the pervasive use of sexual torture as a tool of control and punishment (Lee, 2022).

 In South Korea, while sexual torture is not as systematically documented, cases of sexual violence and abuse within certain institutions have surfaced.
 For example, technology-facilitated sexual violence (TFSV) has emerged as a significant issue, with women being targeted through digital platforms.
 A study published in Violence Against Women analyzed anonymous postings from victims of TFSV in South Korea, revealing the profound mental health impacts, including anxiety, depression, and suicidal ideation (Kim, Choi, and Champion, 2024).
 Additionally, workplace sexual harassment involving third parties has been examined in recent research, which highlights the necessity of reframing institutional measures and promoting cultural transformation to address systemic issues (Lee and Oh, 2021).
 Advocacy groups have called for stronger legal protections and support systems for survivors, emphasizing the need for gender-sensitive approaches to justice and rehabilitation.